Avaiga/taipy-getting-started/index.md

  2. **scikit-learn**: A Machine-Learning package that will be used in the Getting Started user code;

- 3. **statsmodels**: Another package for statistics used in the User Code of the Getting Started.
+ 3. **statsmodels**: Another package for statistics also used in the user code.

 ``` console
 $ pip install taipy